indimail/indimail-mta/README.md

 $ git clone https://github.com/mbhangui/indimail-mta.git
 ```

-After you clone indimail-mta, you will find two subfolders under indimail-mta directory (libdkim-x and libsrs2-x).
-We now need to build libdkim and libsrs2.
+After you clone indimail-mta, you will find two subfolders under indimail-mta directory (libdkim2-x and libsrs2-x).
+We now need to build libdkim2 and libsrs2.
 If you skip these two steps, indimail-mta will get built without DKIM and SRS2 support.

-## Compile libdkim-x (with dynamic libaries)
+## Compile libdkim2-x (with dynamic libaries)

 This library from ALT-N Technologies is required for qmail-dkim.
 If you don't have this library, indimail-mta will be built without DKIM support.

 ```
-$ cd /usr/local/src/indimail-mta/libdkim-x
+$ cd /usr/local/src/indimail-mta/libdkim2-x
 $ ./default.configure
 $ make
 $ sudo make -s install-strip
 ```

-(check version in indimail-mta/libdkim-x/conf-version)
+(check version in indimail-mta/libdkim2-x/conf-version)

 ## Compile libsrs2-x (with dynamic libaries)